 Browser does not support script.

-Ricardo Correia graduated in 2004 with a 5 year degree in Instrumentation and Industrial Quality Engineering from the Superior Institute of Engineering of Porto.
-In 2005 he joined the Engineering Photonics group at Cranfield University to pursuit a PhD in the development of a fibre optic pore pressure sensor employing fibre Bragg Gratings (FBGs).
-As a post-doctoral fellow in the Engineering Photonics he has further developed FBG sensors for civil engineering applications.
-He has developed expertise in field work applications for the installation of FBG strain gauges in construction sites that range from concrete piles to land-field membranes.
-He has now joined the Electrical Systems and Optics division of the University of Nottingham where he is currently working on the development of novel fibre optic sensors fo healthcare applications.
+Ricardo Correia graduated in 2004 with a MEng in Instrumentation and Industrial Quality Engineering from the Superior Institute of Engineering of Porto.
+In 2005 he joined the Engineering Photonics group at Cranfield University to pursuit a PhD in the development of a fibre optic pore pressure sensor employing fibre Bragg Gratings.
+As a post-doctoral fellow in the Engineering Photonics he has further developed fibre optic sensors for civil and aerospace engineering applications.
+In 2015 he joined the Electrical and Electronics department - Optical and Photonics research group of the University of Nottingham where he is currently lecturing and performing research on the development of novel fibre optic sensors for healthcare applications.

 My current research consists of the development of fibre optic sensors for healthcare applications.
 I am currently developing a fibre optic pressure sensor based on fibre Bragg gratings for measuring… read more